 The central thrust of the label’s musical direction remains a personal reflection of Eicher’s musical aesthetic, “My preference is towards that which has to do with lucidity, transparency and the movements of sound.
 It’s not only the notes but the thought behind them that matter,” he once famously said.

 Eicher is unconcerned with boundaries or categories − if the music in question has an integrity and originality that appeals or moves him, he will record it.
 Commercial considerations do not come into the equation.
 Along with American heroes of contemporary jazz, Eicher has promoted the work of European jazz musicians, as well as encouraging cross stylistic collaborations among ECM artists.
 Thus bassist Dave Holland and the Tunisian oud player Anouar Brahem not only co-exist in the same catalogue, but on the same album, linked by the fact they are both wonderful musicians.
-Such a collaboration, which also includes British saxophonist John Surman, reflects Eicher’s creative role as producer in coming up with the unexpected by drawing together musicians from different continents and backgrounds to collaborate and exchange musical ideas in order to create a new musical language of the moment, yet without robbing them of their own individual voices.
+Such a collaboration, which also included British saxophonist John Surman, reflects Eicher’s creative role as producer in coming up with the unexpected by drawing together musicians from different continents and backgrounds to collaborate and exchange musical ideas in order to create a new musical language of the moment, yet without robbing them of their own individual voices.

 Eicher is one of a select band of record producers that might include a Walter Legge in the classical field, a Teo Macero in jazz and a George Martin in popular music who have shaped the aesthetics of recording and the music they record.
 The rise of the technician-as-artist in the recording process gathered momentum following the Audio Engineering Society’s first meeting at the RCA Victor Studios in 1948 to “establish audio engineering as a separate profession.”
 Gradually those engaged in the recording of sound became recognized as artists in their own right, a point today routinely acknowledged through credits on album covers.

-The results of this process, notes H. S. Becker in his paper Arts and Crafts, emerged in two ways: the first as a change in aesthetic conventions in judging the crafted (or process of recording) as expressive rather than utilitarian and the second as a change in the status of the crafted from the technical to the artistic.
+The results of this process, notes H. S. Becker in his paper Arts and Crafts, emerged in two ways: the first as a change in aesthetic conventions in judging the crafted (or process of) recording as expressive rather than utilitarian and the second as a change in the status of the crafted from the technical to the artistic.
 An ECM recording exemplifies both these elements – when you buy an ECM recording, you are immediately aware you are buying into the notion of recorded music as artistic expression, from the packaging and art work through to the way the music reveals itself upon playback, emerging from total silence.

 Each year, every year, the label releases some twenty to thirty albums and many of them are bought by fans of the label simply because they are ECM recordings.
 In 1979 the label earned the first of many Grammy Awards with In Concert – Zurich, October 28, 1979 by Chick Corea and Gary Burton for “Best Jazz Instrumental Performance,” and in 1978 Eicher recorded Steve Reich’s groundbreaking Music for 18 Musicians, a direction that culminated in the launch of the ECM New Series in 1984 with Arvo Pärt’s Tabla Rasa that immediately turned heads in the classical world.
 A forum for fresh approaches to both new music and the standard classical repertoire, the New Series has enabled Eicher to produce works from the likes of Heinz Holliger, Gavin Bryars, Steve Reich, John Adams and Giya Kancheli.
 In January 2007, ECM was voted Label of the Year by European classical magazines and broadcasters at the MIDEM Classical Awards.

 In 2019, ECM celebrated the fiftieth anniversary of the release of Mal Waldron’s Free At Last, the first album in the ECM catalogue, numbered ECM 1001.
 To mark the occasion, the label re-released the album as an “Extended Edition”, with an additional album’s worth of material plus a luxury brochure.
-Sadly, concerts planned to celebrate ECM’s 50th year during 2020 were hit by Covid — but the releases kept coming, as ever opening doors to new musical experiences.
+Sadly, concerts planned to celebrate ECM’s 50th year during 2020 were hit by the coronavirus epidemic — but the releases kept coming, as ever opening doors to new musical experiences.
 “It is clear ECM is a European company,” says Eicher.
 “My cultural experience is where I’m coming from, it’s my approach to music.
 Saint Bernard of Clairvaux once said, ‘You wish to see, listen; hearing is a step towards vision.’
 That dialectic is something we have used as a leitmotiv in our catalogue.
 For me it says everything.”